domigmr/henley/README.md

 The files in this repository document the scraping and cleaning process.

-henley_scraper.py for the scraper
+For the scraper programme: henley_scraper.py

-scraped_results_v2.json for the raw results
+For the raw scraped results: scraped_results_v2.json

-cleaning_and_transformation.ipnyb for the cleaning of the data
+For cleaning and transformation of the data: cleaning_and_transformation.ipnyb

-For the results, henley_results_cleaned.csv.
+For the results, henley_results_cleaned.csv

 I hope this leads to some interesting and enjoyable analysis!